-- >> Screen patient for contraindications. - >> In the Database Navigator window, click on the existing patient's name, then click OR click to start a new record. - >> Update (or enter) the patient's Demographic information. - " Click Scan View >> .
-Click the Lateral Spine button.
-Click OK .
-Check the parameters. - >> Place the Leg Rest, Back Rest, and the Rib Cage Support blocks in position on the scanner table. - Position the patient on their left side, with back against the Back Rest block.
+Screen patient for contraindications.

+In the Database Navigator window, click on the existing patient's name, then click Demographics >> OR cl ick New Patient >> to start a new record and then

+Update (or enter) the patient's Demographic information.

+- Place the Leg Rest, Back Rest, and the Rib Cage Support blocks in position on the scanner table. - Position the patient on their left side, with back against the Back Rest block.
 Position the Leg Rest block so that the patient's legs form a 135° angle.
 Support the ribs with the Rib Cage Support block and place the Head Roll under the patient's head.
 Place the Limb blocks between the arms and legs.
 Position the scanner arm over the patient's midsection.